dfelton42/group03-senior-project/README.md

 # group03-senior-project
-Group 03 Senior Project - Music App combining Spotify and Apple Music
+Group 03 Senior Project - Plot, an app for events on campus.